Jonathan Sherman

 August 23, 2025

 Jonathan is a multi-talented creative who bridges the worlds of music and technology.
 As the CEO and founder of Return Records, he is building a modern record label with a retro-inspired sound.
-As a Change Manager and Digital Experience Specialist at the World Economic Forum, he focuses on reimagining user experiences.
+As a Change Manager and Digital Experience Specialist at an international organization, he focuses on reimagining user experiences.
 From his early inspirations listening to Bob Dylan and Motown, to his work today as a musician, DJ, and label founder, Jonathan embodies a dynamic and multidisciplinary approach to artistry, proving that music and tech can find their perfect groove.

 During golden hour on the rooftop of Return Records (the setting of many music videos and most recently, a songwriting camp), we caught up Jonathan, where he answered a few questions for the groovement: